 FEAR OF DROWNING

-The fear of drowning (aquaphobia) is a common fear.
-It is often referred to as the fear of water (hydrophobia), which, interestingly, is a stage of rabies.
-Looking at the picture, do you feel stressful?
+The fear of drowning (aquaphobia) is common.
+It is often referred to as the fear of water (hydrophobia), which is a stage of rabies.
+Looking at the picture, do you feel stressed?
 If you do, you likely have a hint of this fear.
-On the other hand, if you see the beauty in the reflective colors or the smoothness in the ripples, or that the ocean is the foundation for the creation of life, then you probably don’t have it or a mild case.
+On the other hand, if you see the beauty in the reflective colors, the smoothness in the ripples, or that the ocean is the foundation for the creation of life, then you probably don’t have it.

 The symptoms of this fear are readily apparent.
 People with aquaphobia will avoid water as much as possible, even going so far as to favor the shower over a bathtub.
 But many do not enjoy either.
 Some animals instinctively know how to swim.
 For humans, this ability must be learned.
-However, not being able to swim and the fear of drowning are not the same.
+However, being unable to swim and the fear of drowning is not the same.

-Most of the root causes for this fear can be traced to a traumatic incident.
+Most of the root causes of fear of drowning can be traced to a traumatic incident.
 Studies have shown that it only takes one incident to create it.
 The usual scenario is being pushed into a swimming pool or lake.
 Most people distinctly remember that event.
-Therefore, recalling the cause does not relieve the symptoms (as it can with the fear of death).
+Therefore, recalling the cause does not relieve the symptoms (as it can with most other fears).
 For this fear, exposure therapy is the first line of treatment.